-3. Frequent repairs
+3. Frequent Repairs

-4. Weird noises
+4. Weird or Unusual Noises

 The constant hum you can hear when a boiler is turned on shouldn’t alarm you as this is normal.
-Fear the knocking, banging and whistling sounds as these are usually the symptom of a problem with the heating pump, thermostat or a broken valve.
+If you hear knocking, banging and whistling sounds, however, these are usually symptomatic of a problem with the heating pump, thermostat or a broken valve.

 A water leak prevents a boiler from working properly and it could lead to loss of pressure, corrosion and important damage around the unit and pipes.
 A gas leak is a serious hazard that has to be addressed immediately by a Gas Safe Registered engineer.